 Traffickers can use social media and gaming sites to recruit unsuspecting youth.
 Predators can learn about our kids through their social feeds then manipulate them through fake profiles.
 Pedophiles and sex buyers have their own social media site in the dark web to share photos and tips on how to go undetected when buying children for sex.

 Apps and sites like KIK, Instagram and Snapchat and video games like Fortnite make it easy for predators to target youth while hiding behind a wall of anonymity.
 By sharing and chatting with strangers, youth can come in contact with the wrong person who says just the right thing to ensnare them.
-Teen Safe publishes a blacklist of potentially problematic apps that can put children in danger.

 What Parents Can Do…